 Annual Operational Plan Activity linked to this Priority Annual Operational Plan Deliverables linked to this Priority Status Develop a detailed implementation plan for the next two to three years of investment and change within the National Park Authority С 1.1.
-Start to implement our Mission Zero Route Map to be a net zero Deliver infrastructure upgrades across our estate including heat pump installations, new electric vehicle charging points, and lighting upgrades Ро organisation by 2030 Review our fleet requirements and create a new management strategy for our road vehicles to identify how we will electrify our fleet and curtail petrol/diesel along the way PA
+Start to implement our Mission Zero Route Map to be a net zero organisation by 2030 Deliver infrastructure upgrades across our estate including heat pump installations, new electric vehicle charging points, and lighting upgrades Ро Review our fleet requirements and create a new management strategy for our road vehicles to identify how we will electrify our fleet and curtail petrol/diesel along the way ΡΑ

 Engage our staff, Board, and volunteers to support and encourage positive behavior to reduce emissions, including through a review of our organisational policies С 1.2.
-Work with our partners to deliver Build momentum for coordinated climate action within the National Park С strategic change across the National Park Leverage opportunities that the UN's COP 26 event in Glasgow provides С
+Work with our partners to deliver Build momentum for coordinated climate action within the National Park С strategic change across the National Park Leverage opportunities that the UN's COP 26 event in Glasgow provides С Key: C Complete F A Partially Achieved Po Postponed to 2022/23